-You can consult with business networks, Chambers of Commerce, associations and other business owners to help you choose the right accountant.
+Consult with business networks, Chambers of Commerce, associations and other business owners to help you choose the right person or service for your business.
 Make use of your networks, as their advice is usually free and can give you the confidence to make a decision.

-Ask other small business owners if they would recommend their accountant.
+Ask other small business owners for recommendations.
 Keep in mind that your business needs may be different to another business.
-For example, the ideal accountant for a sole trader may not be suitable for a larger company with employees.
+For example, the ideal choice for a sole trader may not be suitable for a larger company with employees.

 Social media, such as Facebook or LinkedIn, can be an excellent source of information.
 Ask your personal network directly or join business-based groups and ask for recommendations.
 Remember to always do your research before you commit.

-An accountant can look after many tasks for you and handle almost every financial role within your business – from setting your business plan, to handling your invoicing, and filing your taxes.
-Make sure you clearly set out the scope of work you need from your accountant.
+Financial professionals can look after many tasks for you and handle almost every financial role within your business—from setting your business plan, to handling your invoicing, and filing your taxes.
+Make sure you clearly set out the scope of work you need from them.
 You may be able to handle some tasks yourself to minimise costs.